Mission & Governance

 - Sponsor creative and exciting publications, exhibitions, programs, and events that are designed to stimulate intellectual curiosity, captivate audiences, and lead to new scholarly collaborations

 - Support our innovative librarians and staff to improve advocacy for user needs by continually developing their knowledge, skills, and expertise

-Faculty Library Advisory Council
+Faculty Library Advisory Committee

 The Faculty Library Advisory Committee (FLAC) serves under the charge of the Academic Deans Committee (ADC) to provide input and feedback regarding the current and future activities of The Claremont Colleges Library.
 FLAC provides guidance to the library on faculty and student research, teaching, and learning needs.
 By strengthening relationships, collaboration, and communication between the library and the faculty, FLAC seeks to promote the value of the library to the colleges.

 The Board of Student Stakeholders (BOSS) is a committee of Claremont Colleges students who meet monthly to provide input on library services, policies, collections, spaces, programming, and technology.
 Members of BOSS provide feedback on current library initiatives, and serve as ambassadors and advocates for the Library across the 7Cs.
 They work together every year to complete a $3000 library improvement project of their choice.

 Our Core Values explain why we take such pride in our work.
 They are the source of our passion, energy, professionalism, and productivity.
 These commonly shared values guide everything we do.

 - The library user is at the heart of everything we do.
 We collaborate with faculty, students, staff, and other researchers and learners to understand and meet their information needs.